 This Harvard Business Review article suggests a few unconventional interview questions.

 I listed three of them below.
-I’ve used these myself when I’m the interviewer and had interesting conversations with the applicants as a result.
+I’ve used these myself when I was the interviewer and had interesting conversations with the applicants as a result.

 (Psst.
 I also made sure I know how to answer them myself.)